 RAINS is a newish line to me, but they have a number of waterproof bags that look very minimal and sleek, as well as affordable.
 (Not pictured, but I kind of really love this holographic version.)
 The pictured backpack ($110) is large enough to hold your 13″ laptop, and features a clip flap and magnetic-snap closure.

 Readers turned me on to the Knomo line years ago, and their bags look just as perfect now as they did years ago if you’re looking for something that’s sleek and polished with thoughtful features from a company known for quality.
 This backpack features a laptop compartment with shockproof padded protection, an ergonomic padded back-panel, and a ton of pockets inside and out.
 I like the bright red lining.
-The pictured bag is $179 at Zappos.
+The pictured bag is $179.

 One of Lo & Sons’ newer offerings is this lovely backpack — as usual, it’s got a ton of thoughtful features that set it apart from the pack, like a travel sleeve that can also be used to tuck away the backpack sleeves if you’re carrying it like a top-handle tote.
 It has the brand’s signature lavender lining, metal feet on the bottom, a key leash, and an outside pocket for a water bottle.
 It’s $375, and fits up to 13″ and 14″ laptops (you can check compatibility on the site.)